 Assume that initial output is one, shown on the left of the chart.
 In the first step, the degree of upstreamness is 0.66, which means that 66% of the initial output of the industry is used in the following step as intermediate goods.
 In contrast, the remaining 34% are for final use and thus leave the supply chain.
 In the next step, 39% of the goods (calculated relative to initial output) are used in the further downstream steps, and thus counted as the upstreamness in the second step.
-Continuing these steps, the number of which in theory could be infinite, the upstreamness value is calculated as the sum of the share used as intermediate goods in all steps.
-This is one of the advantages of writing upstreamness as $[I + B + B^2 + \cdots]$ , since it makes it possible to see which step contributes to the increase in the industry's upstreamness.
-It is also possible to decompose upstreamness into countries instead of industries.
+Continuing these steps, the number of which in theory could be infinite, 6 the upstreamness value is calculated as the sum of the share used as intermediate goods in all steps.
+This is one of the advantages of writing upstreamness as $[I + B + B^2 + \cdots]$, since it makes it possible to see which step contributes to the increase in the industry's upstreamness.
 This kind of decomposition is presented in Section III.